Study Mechanical Engineering

 Click on the graphic to enlarge.

-You can find further important information and conditions about the study program, such as the study requirements or deadlines, in the central study information system (SINS).
+Further legally binding information and conditions for the degree program, such as the study requirements or application deadlines, can be found in the central study information system (SINS).

 Basic studies (1st to 4th semester)

-In addition to a basic education in the natural sciences and engineering, the Mechanical Engineering course at the TU Dresden includes method- and task-oriented fields of study/focuses as well as an extensive range of specializations.
-The basic studies serve to impart basic skills and primarily include modules for the acquisition of basic knowledge in mathematics, the natural sciences and engineering.
-These include the subjects of engineering mechanics, engineering thermodynamics, fluid mechanics and electrical engineering.
-However, general fundamentals of mechanical engineering such as design and manufacturing, machine elements and materials technology are also taught.
+In addition to a basic education in natural sciences and engineering, the mechanical engineering degree programme at TU Dresden includes methodological and task-oriented fields of study/focus areas as well as an extensive range of specializations.
+The foundation course serves to impart basic skills and primarily includes modules to acquire basic knowledge of mathematics, natural sciences and engineering.
+These include technical mechanics, technical thermodynamics, fluid mechanics and electrical engineering.
+However, general principles of mechanical engineering such as design and production, machine elements and materials technology are also taught.

-In the second part of the program, basic education is combined with application-oriented knowledge transfer.
-You can choose one of eight fields of study according to his or her inclination and professional ideas.
-In all areas, the automation of manufacturing processes and the increasing integration of information technologies & artificial intelligence play an increasingly important role.
+In the second part of the degree course, the basic training is combined with application-oriented knowledge transfer.
+You can choose one of eight fields of study according to your interests and career aspirations.
+Automation and the increasing integration of information technologies and artificial intelligence are playing an increasingly important role in all areas.

-On the one hand, knowledge is imparted with regard to the rational use of machinery and plants, but also on the other hand on the environmentally compatible use of technology and the responsible use of resources.
-The respective compulsory program in the 5th to 9th semesters (diploma)/ 5th semester (bachelor) is supplemented on an elective basis by modules from compulsory elective areas.
-Specialized and research internships in the diploma program as well as modules for general and interdisciplinary qualification round off the range of studies.
-The following fields of study are available for selection:
+Knowledge is imparted on the one hand with regard to the rational use of machines and systems, but also on the other hand with regard to the environmentally friendly use of technology and the responsible use of resources.
+The respective compulsory program in the 5th to 9th semester (Diploma)/ 5th semester (Bachelor) is supplemented on a compulsory elective basis by modules from compulsory elective areas.
+Specialist and research internships in the diploma course as well as modules for general and interdisciplinary qualification round off the range of courses.
+The following fields of study are available:

 The scientific discipline of lightweight construction is playing a decisive role in shaping the global trend toward resource-saving mechanical engineering.
 In doing so, it uses